General Medical Questions

 You have two ways to do this:

-- Online – Log in to your secure member website at www.aetna.com.
-Click on the ID Card link on the top right portion of the home page.
+- Online – Log in to your member website.
+Click on the ID Card link on the top portion of the home page.

 - By phone – Call the toll-free Member Services number at 1-888-236-6249, 24 hours a day, 7 days a week.
 The automated telephone assistant recognizes natural speech, or you can make your selections from your touch-tone keypad.
 Say, “Order an ID card” and the system will guide you from there.
 You can also speak live with a Member Services representative during regular business hours.